 White Trash Zombie Gone Wild

-This horror, humor, urban fantasy that was published by DAW Books on October 6, 2015 and has 336 pages.
+horror, humor, urban fantasy that was published by DAW Books on October 6, 2015 and has 336 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include The Wild Side: Urban Fantasy with an Erotic Edge, Mark of the Demon, Blood of the Demon, Secrets of the Demon, Sins of the Demon, Touch of the Demon, My Life as a White Trash Zombie, Dangerous Women, Even White Trash Zombies Get the Blues, White Trash Zombie Apocalypse, Fury of the Demon, How the White Trash Zombie Got Her Groove Back
+Other books by this author which I have reviewed include The Wild Side: Urban Fantasy with an Erotic Edge, Mark of the Demon, Blood of the Demon, Secrets of the Demon, Sins of the Demon, Touch of the Demon, My Life as a White Trash Zombie, Dangerous Women, Even White Trash Zombies Get the Blues, White Trash Zombie Apocalypse, Fury of the Demon, How the White Trash Zombie Got Her Groove Back

 Fifth in the White Trash Zombie horrific urban fantasy series and revolving around Angel Crawford, a zombie who works at the morgue.
 The series is set in Tucker Point, Louisiana.